hakutakuAi/zenstack-graphql/README.md

     // Customize scalar type mappings
     scalarTypes = {
-        DateTime: 'Date',      // Use Date instead of DateTime
-        Json: 'JSONObject'     // Use JSONObject instead of JSON }
+        "DateTime": 'Date',      // Use Date instead of DateTime "Json": 'JSONObject'     // Use JSONObject instead of JSON }

     // Turn features on/off as needed